Keep these ideas in mind to create the best case notes possible.

 - Date of any referral

-- All client contacts or contacts with other persons who provide information used to determine eligibility.
+- All client contracts or contacts with other persons who provide information used to determine eligibility.
 Include the date of the contact, the person’s name, phone number, and specific information you were given

 Do not include confidential information or other comments that are not required to support actions taken by the worker to determine initial or continued eligibility.